Fight Fire With Fire • Champions Of LDN

 ‘Fight Fire With Fire / Champions Of London’ back cover designed by Luke Insect

 The Economic Times: In ‘Champions of London’, the serrated beat is like a caught zipper.
 The mastery that big beat has over blood becomes clear as the track frenetically ferrets about both physical and sonic spaces.
-‘Bassline drama cuts through your armour / Dobson to Brixton, the friction’ may sound dated as a call to arms, but it still has a red bull in Chinatown charm about it.
+‘Bassline drama cuts through your armour / Dalston to Brixton, the friction’ may sound dated as a call to arms, but it still has a red bull in Chinatown charm about it.

 Headmaster: Split